DaanDeMeyer/reproc/README.md

 that instructs `posix_spawn` to close all open file descriptors in the child process created by `posix_spawn`.
 However, `posix_spawn` doesn't support changing the working directory of the child process.
-A solution to get around this was implemented in process-lib but it was deemed too complex and brittle so it was removed.
+A solution to get around this was implemented in reproc but it was deemed too complex and brittle so it was removed.

-While using `pipe2` prevents file descriptors created by process-lib from leaking into other child processes, file descriptors created outside of process-lib without the `FD_CLOEXEC` flag set will still leak into process-lib child processes.
+While using `pipe2` prevents file descriptors created by reproc from leaking into other child processes, file descriptors created outside of reproc without the `FD_CLOEXEC` flag set will still leak into reproc child processes.
 To mostly get around this after forking and redirecting the standard streams (stdin, stdout, stderr) of the child process we close all file descriptors (except the standard streams) up to `_SC_OPEN_MAX` (obtained with